Conquering the College Fair

 Take notes on their responses, and remember to stay attentive, positive and friendly.
 Before you leave the table, shake hands with the rep again, thank them for their time and ask for their business card.
 You want the rep to think, “I really like this kid and would love to have them attend our school!”

 After the Fair

 You’ll probably have a large collection of shiny brochures to take home after the fair.
 Don’t just toss these aside!
 While the colleges are still fresh in your mind, spend some time reading each one, setting aside those you are most interested in for further research.

-In the few days after the fair, it’s important to send a follow up email to each rep you met.
+Pro Tip!
+Consider sending a follow up email to each rep you meet.
 Your email can say something like this:

 Thank you again for taking the time to talk to me at the __________ college fair.
 I found the information really helpful and particularly enjoyed hearing about [something specific they talked about.]
 I’m even more interested in [name of college] now and am looking forward to visiting campus and sending my application in the fall.
 Please let me know if you ever plan to visit [your school] or [your town] again.

 How to Find College Fairs

 College fairs are hosted all over country, most commonly during spring and fall.
 Start by Googling the words “College Fair” and the name of your region or city.
 Ask your high school counselor about fairs in your area, or visit one of these websites:

 The biggest college fairs: National Association for College Admissions Counseling (NACAC) College Fair.
 This offers general fairs, plus fairs focused on STEM and Performing Arts.